By Rachel Rutkie, a Washington state-based psychologist.

 Self-perception is a funny thing.
-It is common for a therapist to say to a client “you are the expert of you and your experience.”
+It is common for a therapist to say to a client “You are the expert of yourself and your experience.”
 If that is the case, what is the problem with self-diagnosing?

 A Case Example

 Let’s consider an example of how self-perception can get tangled and distort our ability to self-diagnose:

 Jade is a multiracial woman in her mid-twenties who has experienced two traumatic events over her lifetime: she was sexually assaulted in her teenage years and was in a car crash as a child.
 Throughout childhood, her parents would criticize her persistently and would spend little time with her.
 Though Jade was developing within normal limits as a child, her parents would tell her she talks too much, is out of control, is overly sensitive, and they implied she was a burden.
 Throughout her school years, Jade had difficulty making friends and felt confused about social cues; she perceived that she was always doing something wrong.
 She has had persistent difficulty sleeping, persistent anxiety symptoms, and is uncomfortable when there are loud noises in the environment.
 Her self-worth and life satisfaction are low.